evermoving/SystemCaptioner/README.md

 Language auto-detection, user-friendly GUI, draggable captions box, and intelligent mode that shows captions only when speech is detected.

-By default, the app runs on and requires nVidia CUDA.
+By default, the app runs on and requires **nVidia CUDA** (dependencies included).
 As it is, the app should work with RTX 2000, 3000 and 4000 series cards.
 Turning off GPU mode will make the app run on CPU; start with the smallest model and settle with the model that's stable.

+The captions box might occassionally restart; this is normal.

 ## Installation (Windows)